 Arming Teachers: Good or Bad Idea?

-Explores the issue of arming teachers as a solution to mass shooters in schools.
+Exploring the idea of arming teachers as a solution to mass shooters in schools.

 So is this idea productive?
 Does it answer the problems of school shootings?
 What are the ramifications of armed teachers?
 There may be some teachers (e.g., ex-military or police) who may be well suited to protect their young charges.
 However, as noted in many news articles, arming teachers presents a number of problems placing students, teachers, and first responders at risk.
 For example: